BACK

 • The incision is closed using stitches or staples.

-During laparoscopic spleen removal:
+During laparoscopic or robotic spleen removal:

-• The surgeon inserts an instrument called a laparoscope through one of the cuts.
+• Your surgeon inserts an instrument called a laparoscope through one of the cuts.
 The scope has a tiny camera and light on the end, which allows the surgeon to see inside the belly.
 Other instruments are inserted through the other cuts.

 • The scope and other instruments are removed.
 The incisions are closed using stitches or staples.